kishanpatel789/kp_data_dev_site/content/posts/023_GitStash.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

-Unfortunately, your team policy prohibits direct commits to `main`.
+Unfortunately, your team prohibits direct commits to `main`.
 These changes to `file.txt` should have been made in a dev branch.

+You could undo your work and manually reapply the changes in a dev branch.

-No matter.
-You stash the work you have, open a dev branch, and apply the stash there.
+Or...
+You stash the work you have, open a dev branch, and apply the stash there:

 ```text
 > git stash -m "My exciting work"